 The brainstem is the communication super-highway of the brain.
 If something interferes with its functioning, vertigo and other health problems can ensue.
 The head can weigh as much as 14 pounds.
 If it is off-center by just a small degree, the body sets into motion a way to compensate, called righting reflex.
 This keeps your eyes level with the horizon line and keeps your body straight.
 The ears play a huge role in this also.
 If either the C1 or C2 vertebra moves out of proper alignment, it can negatively impact the brainstem, putting it under pressure.
 Improper signals may begin to be sent to the brain about the body’s location.

 Here at Solara Health, we are specially trained to find these tiny misalignments and then work along with you to correct them.
-We do not use the same techniques as traditional chiropractors as we do not use force by popping or cracking the back or neck.
-Rather, our method is gentle and helps the bones realign more naturally.
+Our method is gentle and helps the bones realign more naturally.
 This leads to a longer-lasting adjustment, and it can relieve the symptoms of vertigo once the brainstem heals from the damage done to it.
 Some people see results instantly while others may take a few days or another adjustment.
-Either way, they are very happy to see their vertigo improve.
+Either way, they are very happy to obtain vertigo relief in Calgary, AB.

 To schedule a complimentary phone consultation with the Dr. Bohemier and Solara Health call (403) 266-2283 or just click the button below.